Left-exact Localizations of $\infty$-Topoi II: Grothendieck Topologies: Introduction

-We prove in \cref{Gtop=Gtop} that a Grothendieck topology on the presheaf \oo topos $\PSh \cK$ is equivalent to a Grothendieck topology on the \oo category $\cK$ in the sense of \cite[Definition 6.2.2.1]{Lurie:HTT}.
-Our first important result is the following characterization of Grothendieck topologies.
+If $\phi:\cE\to \cF$ is an algebraic morphism of \oo topoi, then the class $\cG$ of monomorphisms in $\cE$ inverted by $\phi$ is an extended Grothendieck topology in $\cE$.
+We prove in \cref{Gtop=Gtop} that an extended Grothendieck topology on the presheaf \oo topos $\PSh C$ is equivalent to a Grothendieck topology on the \oo category $ C$ in the sense of \cite[Definition 6.2.2.1]{Lurie:HTT}.
+Moreover, the definition of an extended Grothendieck topology make sense in a 1-topos and not only in \oo topos.
+Our first important result is the following characterization of extended Grothendieck topologies.